 “Really, you sure?
 Did you talk to your mother?
 Should I call her?”

 Flying fish banged against my rib cage, trying to flap out of my chest.
 I heard stories from other kids about that trip.
 Most of the inmates were black, described like nature’s mistake.
-From behind bars they’d yell at the mostly white kids.
-Their voices pushed the kids against the wall.
-Miss Patrick was bent over, itches from my face.
-She had dragon breath.
+From behind bars they’d yell at horrified kids.
+Their voices pushed the kids against walls.
+Miss Patrick, itches from my face, had dragon breath.

 “My mom doesn’t want me to go.”